nveronicatran/understanding.archives/README.md

-# Graphic-Design-Readings
+# Archival Readings
-A collection of favorite graphic design readings
+A collection of favorite archival readings